This article originally appeared on VICE Canada.

 What do you see as present, concrete things that can be done between aboriginal people and the RCMP?

 They can see this as a black mark or they can see this as as a chance for really good change.
 Not to sweep it under the rug, not to say it's one bad apple.
 To say, "We're going to make sure this never happens again."
-You can never know 100 percent, but we can come out strong on this and say that we are putting in place efforts for more accountability on things like this, more transparency.
+You can never know 100 percent, but we can come out strong on this and say that we are putting in place efforts for more accountability and more transparency.
 They have to recognize that this is not something that only happens to indigenous women.
 This is, unfortunately, something that happens around the world, to whichever vulnerable sector there is.
 There are lots and lots of studies that show that.
 We have heard of this happening: women come into our offices for different programs, and they have complained [of police mistreatment].
 So it's not unheard of.
-But here's an obviously clear case that you can take that you can deal with in a very proactive way, that you can show we're going to do something about it.
+But here's an obviously clear case that you can take and deal with in a very proactive way, that you can show we're going to do something about it.

 What do you think the chances of that happening are?